Team-Gandalf/Media-proxy/README.md

 # Steamy
-This is the proxy server for the Front End Capstone done at Hack Reactor.
+This is the proxy server for my Front End Capstone done at Hack Reactor.
 Our team replicated the Steam website, and this is a simplified version of a product page.

 I built the Media/Summary component (https://github.com/BHamp/Media) and this server.